ClementDaniel/Node.js-website/README.md

 ---

-# Project: Training API Application
+# Project: API Application

 ## Overview

 This project consists of a Node.js application designed to run in a Docker container.
-The application serves an index page that displays a secret word and includes basic functionality such as routing, environment variable handling, and CSS styling.
+The application serves an index page that displays a secret word and includes basic functionality such as routing, environment variable handling, and CSS styling and javascript.

 ## Features